Dpdl-io/DpdlEngine/doc/Dpdl_API.md

 This is the Dpdl scripting API documentation.

 The Dpdl API's are available as:
-- Java API's
+- Native API's
 - Dpdl import Libraries
 - Native Libraries
 - Native functions

-### Java APIs
+### Native APIs

 Dpdl allows to load and access java classes and methods via dedicated API functions **`loadObj(..)`** and **`getClass(..)`**.

 This allows Dpdl to access a broad set of API's and libraries.
-The references for resolving the classes are defined in the class definition file './DpdlLibs/libs/classes.txt'

 The 'DpdlEgine lite' Demo release includes the Java <ins>JRE API</ins>, the <ins>JavaFX API</ins> and the <ins>Bluecove JRS-82 API</ins> as defined in the  class definition file: